aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering.image/imageformat/_index.md

 ---
 title: ImageFormat Enum
 second_title: Aspose.SVG for .NET API Reference
 description: Aspose.Svg.Rendering.Image.ImageFormat enum.
-Specifies the file format of the image
+Specifies the file format of the image.
+This class is deprecated and will be replaced by WebImageFormat
 type: docs
-weight: 2870
+weight: 3210
 url: /net/aspose.svg.rendering.image/imageformat/
 ---
 ## ImageFormat enumeration

 Specifies the file format of the image.
+This class is deprecated and will be replaced by [`WebImageFormat`](../../aspose.svg.drawing/webimageformat/).

 ```csharp
 public enum ImageFormat